danadria/danadria.github.io/_pages/cv.md

 * **Data Analyst / Consultant** (February - September 2020)
   * Neuroflash
-  * Visualization of text networks, interpretation of findings,\
+  * Visualization of multilingual semantic networks, interpretation of findings,\
     construction of narratives for several projects and presentation of findings to external clients.
   * Supervisor: Dr. Jonathan Mall